Jury Acquits Medical Device CEO Charged With FDA Crimes

 The verdict also calls into question the strategy unveiled by the Department of Justice last September to bring more cases against corporate executives, through what is known as the “Yates Memo,” a memorandum outlining DOJ’s plan to prosecute individuals allegedly involved in corporate crimes.
 Mr. Root not only successfully rebutted the charges against him, he ran Vascular Solutions while under indictment and on trial, and benefitted from the support of the company’s board of directors.
 This case provides a roadmap for executives that have been similarly indicted or are threatened with indictment and may encourage other executives and corporate boards to reject government attempts to intimidate them into settlement through threats of individual liability.

-Fredrikson & Byron attorneys John Lundquist, Dulce Foster and Kevin Riach represented Howard Root in this case.
+Fredrikson & Byron attorneys John Lundquist (now retired), Dulce Foster and Kevin Riach represented Howard Root in this case.
 Please feel free to contact them with any questions about the case or its impact on the government’s enforcement priorities.